About the Department

-- To offer and maintain instructional programs that provide an understanding of people and their cultures, past and present;
+- offer and maintain instructional programs that provide an understanding of human cultural and biological variation, in the past and present;

 - conduct research in our programmatic areas of human-environment interactions, globalization and development, and health and well-being in order to advance the fields of anthropology and geography;